backand/vanilla-sdk/README.md

 ```

 #### Offline:
 The `offline` property allows you to control the SDK's offline mode.
+When the SDK detects that it has lost internet connection, it will queue requests internally.
+Based on the configuration provided to the init() function, this can result in either a delay prior to call execution or an error response to any update or delete calls.
+Once internet connection is restored, the queued commands are sent to the server, and the responses should be handled asynchronously through standard promise resolution

-##### forcOffline
+##### forceOffline
-This function is used to enable and disable offline mode.
+This function is used to enable and disable offline mode for debugging purposes.
 When true, the SDK will operate in offline mode.
 When false, the SDK will communicate over the web. <br/>

 ###### Parameters
 | name | type | description |